By Mike McKenzie

 Vital Choice supports the Ethiopia Clean Water Project, funding the installation of certain water filters.
 “From the very beginning, Carla and I were committed to this ‘green’ approach to our business,” Hartnell said.
 “We became one of the first to join the Marine Stewardship Council (MSC).
 We had the very first federally certified product to carry the MSC logo back when it had no marketing power, because nobody knew what it was yet.
 Now they’re the gold standard among 30 or 40 certification programs.”

-Hartnell said he knew full well that fishermen wanted to continue to have an abundance of fish is the ocean, and that that would require responsible management.
+Hartnell said he knew full well that fishermen wanted to continue to have an abundance of fish in the ocean, and that that would require responsible management.
 “As we’ve gained momentum, hundreds of fisheries have been certified.
-It’s become an important factor, and here’s a good-news story in consumer-based sustainability: Did you know that McDonald’s, for example, buys certified Alaskan Pollock for its fish sandwiches?”
+It’s become an important factor, and here’s a good-news story in consumer-based sustainability: Did you know that McDonald’s, for example, buys MSC-certified Alaskan Pollock for its fish sandwiches?”

-From the very outset of their company 17 years ago, Randy and Carla Hartnell decided to “go forward with credibility and strong standards within the industry, even though it creates a lot of paper trail….”
+From the very outset of their company 17 years ago, Randy and Carla Hartnell decided to “go forward with credibility and strong sustainability standards within the industry, even though it increases costs and is a lot more work.”

 He was very familiar with those acceptable standards and best practices, having come out of the Alaska seafood industry.
-“The management system up there is a model for the world over the last 50 years,” Hartness said, “and for the most part extremely successful.”
+“The management system up there has been a model for the world over the last 50 years,” Hartnell said.

-He continued, “I spent 20 years in that management regime, and now you compare it to seeing where habitat hasn’t been maintained properly, not having a reliable sustainable history, and it’s sad.”
+He continued, “I spent 20 years in that management regime, and now you compare it to areas where habitat hasn’t been maintained and it’s sad.”

-Hartnell broke it down into the simplest common denominator: “Self-preservation….if you want to provide, then you have tio take care of the resources.
-You have to develop a strong habitat, with finance-based, free-market management and protocols.”
+Hartnell broke it down into the simplest common denominator: “Self-preservation….if you want to provide, then you have to take care of the resource.
+You have to preserve the habitat, and have strong, science-based fishery management.”

-He cited pebble mining in Alaskan waters feeding into Bristol Bay as a huge looming and continuing threat these days—a vast subject, and a story all unto itself, which Vital Choice has followed closely since 2005.
-“The Environmental Protection Agency under the Obama administration stopped the program to combat the pebble mining threat,” Hartnell said.
+He cited the Pebble Mine project in Bristol Bay Alaska as a huge looming and continuing threat these days—a story all unto itself, which Vital Choice has followed closely since 2005.
+“The Environmental Protection Agency under the Obama administration effectively stopped the the pebble mining threat,” Hartnell said.
 “Now, under Scott Pruitt as the director, the EPA has resurrected the project and its potentially catastrophic effects on the region’s priceless wild salmon runs.
-We have put a fund-raising program on our website for organizations involved in this fight.” https://www.vitalchoice.com/article/mines-and-salmon-don-t-mix
+We have put a fund-raising program on our website for those who wish to help support this fight.” https://gifts.tu.org/donate/bristolbay

-Vital Choice has been a longtime partner with Monterrey Bay Aquarium, which publishes a “seafood watch.”
-That includes a scorecard for monitoring the best and worst environmental choices in seafood.
+Vital Choice has been a longtime partner with Monterey Bay Aquarium, which publishes a “Seafood Watch Guide” that includes a scorecard for monitoring the best and worst environmental choices in seafood.
 “We’ve distributed hundreds of thousands of these guides over the years.